 Dr.Web Online Scanner Cons

 - Does not offer much information about the kind of threat found

 Had the Spartans not been so proverbially minimalistic in their demeanor and speech, the world should have waited some 2,500 years perhaps for a suitable expression.
 FortiGuard’s online scanner is splendidly Fortiguardian: a one-liner tells you whether a file you have submitted to its virus analysis is “clean” or not.

 Unfortunately, this brevity extends to the files you can submit: their size is limited to a measly megabyte.
 As you might expect from what has been said so far, FortiGuard offers no further explanation about what makes any document dangerous or unsafe.

 The one thing that sets FortiGuard apart perhaps is the option to have results sent to you by email.

 FortiGuard Online Scanner Cons

 - Scans only files up to 1 MB

 - Very sparse display of results

-(The best free online virus scanners for suspicious files tested in a desktop browser; virus scanning accuracy not checked; updated July 2018; title image: StockUnlimited)
+(Is this file safe?
+The best free online AV sites for suspicious files tested in a desktop browser; virus scanning accuracy not checked; updated October 2019; title image: StockUnlimited)